ltiao/decks/decoupled-sampling-secondmind-2021/index.md

 1. Comparisons with other methods (ORF, QMCFF, Fastfood, etc.)
 2. Understand the downstream effects of QFF's poor behaviour (i.e. effects on the posterior)
+3. Find ways to ameliorate QFF's poor behaviours in the presence of small lengthscales

 ---